siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 title = "Thought Bubbles: I Suck At What I Do And That's Not Ok"

 +++
+Shout-out to Dan.
+Sorry I couldn't work with you, bud.

 ## **I Really Do Suck**

 Yes.
 Yes, I do.